What You Need to Know About Regulatory Affairs Manager

 - Regulatory Product Manager

-In 2016, there was an estimated number of 992,100 jobs in the United States for Regulatory Affairs Manager.
+There were about 992,100 jobs for Regulatory Affairs Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Regulatory Affairs Manager by 2026.
-There will be an estimated 79,200 positions for Regulatory Affairs Manager per year.
+The BLS estimates 79,200 yearly job openings in this field.